 \subsection{DNDP Model: Collection of $M/G/K_j$ Queueing Systems with Unknown~Capacity}

 The stochastic nature of the occurrence of overdoses and the resulting uncertainty about the arrival rates of OTRs at DBs along with the uncertain service times can cause delays, requests being queued, and waiting times until a drone can be dispatched.
-In order to account for those, we model the network as a collection of $M/G/K_j$ queues in which each DB $j$ operates as an $M/G/K_j$ queueing system where the capacity $K_j$ of DB $j$ is a bounded general integer decision variable representing the number of drones to be deployed at DB $j$.
+In order to account for those, we model the network as \ML{a collection of $M/G/K_j$ queues} in which each DB $j$ operates as an $M/G/K_j$ queueing system where the capacity $K_j$ of DB $j$ is a bounded general integer decision variable representing the number of drones to be deployed at DB $j$.
 The occurrence of opioid overdoses at any location $i$ follows a Poisson distribution with arrival rate $\lambda_i$.
 The service time of drones is a random variable with general distribution and with known first and second moments.
 The arrival rate $\eta_j$ of OTRs at DB $j$ can be inferred to be a Poisson process since it is a linear combination of independent Poisson variables (i.e., weighted sum of assigned OTRs; see \eqref{ARRIVAL}).
 The arrival rate of OTRs at DBs is unknown ex-ante and is defined endogenously via the solution of the optimization problem.
 The same applies to the drone service time whose expected value is also endogenized.
-It follows that the arrival process, i.e., demand at DBs and the service times of drones are endogenous sources of uncertainty with decision-dependent parameter (expected value) uncertainty as coined by \cite{hellemo2018decision}.
+It follows that the arrival process, i.e., demand at DBs and the service times of drones are endogenous sources of uncertainty with decision-dependent parameter (expected value) uncertainty as coined in \cite{hellemo2018decision}.